 Aperture Priority Mode: You are living in balance with the robots.
 Nice work.
 Don’t get too comfortable though.

-Manual: Just to be safe, you have abolished the robots.
+Manual: Just to be safe, you have abolished the robots entirely.
 You could be accused of being overly conservative, but there will definitely be no robots messing up your future (photographs).